 8. Know When to Decline an Invite

 Sometimes, even though the party sounds fun, you know it’s better if you avoid it.
-Whether you feel like you’ll be too tempted to drink, or you know the people attending are going to pressure you to drink, declining an invitation is often the best choice to maintain your sobriety.
+Whether you feel like you’ll be too tempted to drink, or you know the people attending are going to pressure you to drink, declining an invitation or declining alcohol is often the best choice to maintain your sobriety.

 If you or a loved one are struggling with addiction, alcohol abuse, or a relapse, Adelante Recovery Center offers free consultations over the phone, as well as a range of addiction treatment programs.